Types of Aid

 - If you are accepted to or attending a program at the College of Graduate Health Studies, Kirksville College of Osteopathic Medicine, or Missouri School of Dentistry & Oral Health, please use the MO campus address (listed above under the MO SCO) when completing your forms.

-- If you are accepted to or attending a program at the Arizona School of Dentistry & Oral Health, Arizona School of Health Sciences, or the School of Osteopathic Medicine in Arizona, please use the AZ campus address (listed above under the AZ SCO) when completing your forms.
+- If you are accepted to or attending a program at the Arizona School of Dentistry & Oral Health, Arizona School of Health Sciences, or the School of Osteopathic Medicine in Arizona, please use the AZ campus address (5850 E. Still Circle Mesa, AZ 85206) when completing your forms.

 - Once you are notified by the VA of your eligibility to receive educational benefits, submit the following documents to the SCO for your campus: